mark-watson/haskell_book/manuscript/hybrid_haskell_python_nlp.md

 Enter text (all on one line)
 ~~~~~~~~

-Notice on line 5 that each or the three entities is tagged with the entity type. **GPE** is the tag for a country and the tag **ORG** can refer to an entity that is a company or a non-profit organization.
+Notice on line 5 that each of the three entities is tagged with the entity type. **GPE** is the tag for a country and the tag **ORG** can refer to an entity that is a company or a non-profit organization.

 There is some overlap in functionality between the Python SpaCy NLP library and my pure Haskell code in the **NLP** **Tools** chapter.
 SpaCy has the advantage of using state of the art deep learning models.